 - It depends in which program you will be participating.
 Some programs allow all of your John Carroll, state, and federal aid to be applied, while others only allow federal aid to be utilized.
-After you have decided on a study abroad program, consult an Enrollment Services Counselor (located in Rodman Hall, room 205/206) to determine which of your aid can be used to help pay for your program.
+After you have decided on a study abroad program, consult a Student Services Counselor (located in Rodman Hall, room 205/206) to determine which of your aid can be used to help pay for your program.

 Will my financial aid cover airfare?